up42/docs/source/up42-blocks/data/hexagon-aerial-15cm.rst

 Supported parameters
 --------------------

 This block provides access to Hexagon's Content Program Aerial Imagery.
 Check coverage of available data in `Hexagon's Coverage Map <https://hxgncontent.com/coverage-map>`_.
-Note that 15cm imagery is available mostly in Urban Areas in North America.
-The latest image available is always return.
+Note that the 15cm imagery is available mostly in Urban Areas in North America.
+The latest image available is returned.

 For more information on supported filters, see :ref:`query filter section  <filters>`.